Nurkambay/monitoring-poc/README.md

 2. Elastic Container Service

-Database can be easily setted up on Amazon RDS.
+Database can be easily set up on Amazon RDS.
 Liquibase scripts for initial database:

 ## Deployment steps